apple/ccs-calendarserver/doc/Admin/LoadSimulation.rst

      <string>exec ssh blade3 'cd ~/ccs/CalendarServer ; exec ./bin/python contrib/performance/loadtest/ampsim.py'</string>
  </array>

 **When using remote hosts, the ssh commands must work in an unattended fashion, so configure SSH keys as needed**.
-Also, each remote host needs to have a Calendar Server SVN checkout.
-In this example, the hosts blade2 and blade3 need to have an SVN checkout of Calendar Server at ~/ccs/CalendarServer.
+Also, each remote host needs to have a Calendar Server GIT checkout.
+In this example, the hosts blade2 and blade3 need to have an GIT checkout of Calendar Server at ~/ccs/CalendarServer.

 Configuration of the additional workers is handled by the master, so you need not distribute the sim's config file to the other hosts.
 Each instance gets an identical copy of the config.
 The amount of work attempted by the sim is not changed by adding workers; instead, the master distributes work (i.e. user accounts) across the workers.
 To do more work, add user accounts.